Ophthalmology and Visual Sciences

 The discipline collaborates with the Queen Elizabeth Hospital’s Department of Ophthalmology, focusing on research into vision and refractive outcomes of cataract surgery.
 It trials and assesses new intraocular lens designs and methods of calculating intraocular lens power.
 It has a particular focus on the surgical management of astigmatism and presbyopia.
 New projects are progressed by the Fellow in Cataract and Refractive Surgery, under the supervision of Associate Professor Michael Goggin.
 Research fellows have the facility not only to publish their findings but also to submit theses from their work for masters and doctoral degrees.

-The eye departments at both the Royal Adelaide Hospital and Queen Elizabeth Hospital are highly sought-after in sponsored multi-centre clinical trials.
+The eye departments at both the Royal Adelaide Hospital and The Queen Elizabeth Hospital are highly sought-after in sponsored multi-centre clinical trials.
 The departments study new treatments for a range of ophthalmic conditions and diseases.
 The discipline’s clinical researchers conduct in-house clinical trials and research, including studies and audits of age-related macular degeneration treatment, glaucoma, cataracts and orbital tumours.

 Improving public health outcomes